HERE). The French grind scene is growing and Whoresnation is a nice addition to it! (check also Blockheads, Inhumate, Ratbomb, Chiens, Warfuck)

 And here's the interview we did by email :

--can you go back to the origin of the band and tell us how it happened? what was he project at the start and how have you evolved since the beginning of the band?
+- Can you go back to the origin of the band and tell us how it happened?
+What was the project at the start, and how have you evolved since the beginning of the band?

 Pibe : I also play in BLACK CODE which is a mix of Crust, Hardcore and Metal as a vocalist, I sing in GROS SEL, a brand new Mincecore band, GUILLOTINE with whom we play Black Hardcore.
 And I just started a raw punk d-beat band called Disköse as a drummer.
 I used to play in XAROS (grindcrust) as well and in different other formations.